Suicide: The Ripple Effect

 Suicide is the tenth leading cause of death in the United States.
 On average, 132 Americans die by suicide each day.
 In North Carolina, one person dies by suicide every six hours. (www.afsp.org/statistics).

-As part of National Suicide Awareness Month, Vaya is pleased to offer free virtual screenings of “Suicide: The Ripple Effect.”
-Sponsored by the Vaya Consumer and Family Advisory Council, the film shines a light on people who are using experiences with suicide to help others find the hope they need to stay alive.
+As part of National Suicide Prevention Awareness Week, Vaya will host free virtual screenings of “Suicide: The Ripple Effect.”
+Sponsored by the Vaya Consumer and Family Advisory Committee, the film shines a light on people who are using experiences with suicide to help others find the hope they need to stay alive.

 The film chronicles the story of Kevin Hines, who at age 19 attempted to take his life by jumping from the Golden Gate Bridge.
 Since then, Hines has been on a mission to use his story to help others find recovery.
 The film also features some of the world’s leading suicide prevention experts and the stories of other individuals like Hines.